adslbarxatov/ADP/docs/index.md

 all Policy Objects unavailable in those areas.

 In this regard, **XPUN control** was developed.
 The current version of the Policy defines that:
-- This algorithm is present in all actual Policy Objects.
+- This algorithm is present in all actual Policy Objects except those covered by other licenses and policies that override ADP.
+Namely:
+    - ESHQ mod
+    - ES: Randomaze mod
+    - Crazy cheater's mod
 - Its only function is to restrict the launch of Policy Objects in the following territories:
     - Belgium
     - Canada